-Reasons to Know Your Markings
+Why You Should Know Your Markings

 There's more to equine markings than just cute names.
 Owners, sellers and breeders use them to identify individual horses.
 The shape, size and combinations of different patches are nearly as unique as a human fingerprint.
-When you first learn about horse markings, you might be surprised that the number appears to be far less than you anticipated.
+When you first learn about horse markings, you might be surprised that the number appears to be far fewer than you anticipated.
 What you'll learn here is the most common types of markings.
 Each general form comes with a multitude of variations, but you should be able to recognize them.